VirologyCharite/prseq/README.md

 - **Pure Python**: 47.3% of C speed for FASTA (2.113x slower), 43.6% for FASTQ (2.294x slower)

+**Checksum Verification:**

+All benchmark implementations compute SHA256 checksums of sequence IDs and sequences during reading.
+At the end of each benchmark run, checksums are compared across all implementations to verify they read identical data in identical order.
+This cryptographic verification ensures that performance comparisons are valid and that all implementations correctly parse the same files.

 To run benchmarks yourself:
 ```bash
 cd python/benchmark